 - No odour.
 Unlike pads, the cup prevents blood from coming into contact with oxygen and thus does not generate a scent.

 - Insertion and removal.
-You have to feel comfortable inserting the cup, and it can take some practice to get the technique right.
+You have to feel comfortable inserting the menstrual cup, and it can take some practice to get the technique right.
 The same goes for removal.
 The instructions that accompany commercial cups, however, address the insertion and removal techniques adequately.
 It just takes a little practice.

 - Washing.
 The cup does require you to wash it.
 This is convenient when home, but when in a public place can prove inconvenient.
 Some users state that when out, they may just empty into a toilet then reinsert.
 Others will choose an alternate product to use when out for long periods of time.

 Want to try a Menstrual Cup?